Dyon Production from Near-Extremal Kerr-Newman-(Anti-)de Sitter Black Holes: Schwinger Emission of Dyons

+The solution will reduce to two-parameter Whittaker function for the extremal limit $B \to 0$.
 The violation of the BF bound leads to real value of $\mu$ which implies the existence of pair production.
 According the analysis in~\cite{Chen:2016caa, Chen:2017mnm}, the mean number of Schwinger effect is remarkably given by a universal formula